lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 ***Wise 25/26, Bonn***

-- **Reading seminar: Six Functor Formalisms**
+- **Reading seminar: Six-Functor Formalisms**

-  [Kaif Hilman](https://sites.google.com/view/kaif-hilman), [Qi Zhu](https://qizhumath.wixsite.com/math), and I will be organising a reading seminar on six functor formalisms as well as some key examples and applications.
+  [Kaif Hilman](https://sites.google.com/view/kaif-hilman), [Qi Zhu](https://qizhumath.wixsite.com/math), and I will be organising a reading seminar on six-functor formalisms as well as some key examples and applications.
 A preliminary syllabus can be found [here](./six_functors_syllabus.pdf)

 - **Reading seminar: Motivic homotopy theory**